ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

 In order to flash the SD card!

 SPL should reside at offset 1024KB (1MB) of the SD card.
-To put it there, issue the following commands:
+To place it there:

     $ sudo dd if=SPL of=/dev/sdb bs=1k seek=1; sync
     (Note - the SD card node may vary, so adjust this as needed).